-The best house plants add a lot to life without adding extra hours to the day because they require as little fuss as possible.
+The best house plants add a lot of life to indoor spaces without adding extra hours to the day because they require as little fuss as possible.
 Their benefits are most notable in winter when the need for green, living things is the greatest.
-Only plastic plants are completely un-killable, but the following “hard-to-kill eight” need little, give a lot and thrive under normal household conditions.
+Only plastic plants are completely un-killable, but the following hard-to-kill eight need little, give a lot, and thrive under normal household conditions.

-Detach and pot separately when the plantlets reach about 2-inches across or keep them tethered to the parent plant and place each “spider” atop a small pot filled with a soil-free mix.
+Detach and pot plantlet separately when they reach about 2-inches across or keep them tethered to the parent plant, and place each “spider” atop a small pot filled with Fafard Professional Potting Mix.
 It will root readily.
 Spider plants thrive in bright, indirect light.
 Water regularly but do not allow their soil to become too wet.

 Holiday cactus will flourish as long as they receive bright light and their yearly watering schedule is met.
 After flowering, plants should be watered very minimally for a period of three months.
 Then from mid-spring to summer, water them regularly when the soil feels dry down to 2-inches depth; in this time they will put on a new flush of foliage.
-In early fall, place them in a cool place and reduce watering once more, until you see flower buds develop on the plants.
+In early fall, place them in a cool place and reduce watering once more, until you see flower buds on the plants.
 Then keep them regularly irrigated again until flowering ceases.
 (Click here to read more about growing Christmas cactus.)

-You may call it “snake plant” or even “mother-in-law’s tongue”, but whatever the common name, Sansevieria trifasciata is an indoor standby.
+You may call it snake plant or even mother-in-law’s tongue, but whatever the common name, Sansevieria trifasciata is an indoor standby.
 Its bold, lance-shaped foliage stands erect, generally reaching about 2-feet tall in sunny indoor situations.
-If your snake plant summers outdoors, place the container in full sun to light shade.
-The leaf markings that inspired the “snake” nickname are gray-green against a lighter green background.
+If your snake plant summers outdoors, place the container in sun to light shade.
+The leaf markings that inspired the snake in its name are gray-green against a lighter green background.
 Though it rarely happens indoors, sansevieria produces greenish-white flowers in spring, followed by orange berries later.
 The plants appreciate regular watering from spring to fall but reduce watering significantly in winter.

-The jade plant (Crassula ovata), sometimes called “jade tree” because of its gray trunk-like stems, is actually a branching, succulent shrub from southern Africa.
+The jade plant (Crassula ovata), sometimes called a jade tree because of its gray trunk-like stems, is actually a branching, succulent shrub from southern Africa.
 The plump, glossy, oval-shaped leaves are its chief glory and sometimes have a slight reddish tinge, especially when grown in high sunlight.
 Indoor jades will occasionally produce small, starry, pinkish-white flowers as well.
 Container grown specimens may reach up to 30 inches tall and prefer bright light indoors and partial shade outside.
 Water when the soil feels dry down to a finger-length depth.
 (Click here to read more about jade plants.)

 Cast Iron Plant

 True to its tough nickname, cast iron plant (Aspidistra elatior) can survive shade, neglect, and climate conditions that would send many other plants into fatal swoons.
 Like spider plant, it was beloved by Victorians and is still a hit today.
-With green or variegated lance-shaped leaves that sprout on long petioles or leaf stems, mature aspidistra may grow to 2 t0 3 feet tall and wide.
+With green or variegated lance-shaped leaves that sprout on long petioles or leaf stems, mature aspidistra may grow to 2 to 3 feet tall and wide.
 The plants grow slowly and flower infrequently indoors.
-If flowers appear, they are purple and lurk near the plant’s base.
+If flowers appear, they are purple and lurk near beneath the leaves.
 Aspidistras grow best with regular watering but will survive with little moisture.